pgsleepy/ultimatexr.io-1/content/docs/programming-guide/state-serialization-and-synchronization-statesave.md

 To extend support for new types to work with `SerializeStateValue()`, the following steps can be taken:
 - Implement the `IUxrSerializable` interface.
-- Add a default constructor if one is not already present.
 - Implement the `ICloneable` interface *
 - Override the `bool Equals(object obj)` method *